universvm/obsidian-pandoc-templates/README.md

 ### Can I use this repository for my plugin?

-Please include the templates as a repository rather than downloading them and re-uploading them in your plugin.
+Please include this repository as a git submodule rather than downloading them and re-uploading them in your plugin.
 This is for licensing matters.